inemtsev/hugo_blog/content/posts/kotlin-dsl-by-example.md

 }
 ```

-Let's test validation, updating the deploy's environment parameter to "Grandma's computer in the basement" gives us an error at runtime:
+Let's test validation.
+Updating the deploy's environment parameter to "Grandma's computer in the basement" gives us an error at runtime:

 ```kotlin
     deploy {